abhishekkuniyal/45-days-MERN-stack/day04/readme.md

-created aN array of objects and made a new array using .map() method
+>created an array of objects and made a new array using .map() method